 Even though you might not want to jump on to daily uploads, you could go for a less extreme version and try increasing your upload schedule by an extra video a week.
 A lot of channels pull this off by having their main content, then releasing an extra video like a behind the scenes video or a Q&A or a weekly roundup vlog which isn’t going to take as much time to produce as the regular content.

 Start paying attention to the other content creators in your industry and what videos they are putting out.
-Look for videos that you might want to appear in the suggested videos for and optimise your content for that.
+Look for videos that you might want to appear in the suggested videos for and optimize your content for that.
 I’ve seen channels that have sky rocketed their subscriber counts just from having a video (usually a parody or trend) in the suggested videos.
-If your video can gain enough traction there then it could end up on the youtube home page and in peoples recommended feed.
+If your video can gain enough traction there then it could end up on the YouTube home page and in peoples recommended feed.

 Experiment with your content and see what happens, if you usually make short videos try making a couple of longer ones and see how they do.
 Try uploading an extra video a week, even if it’s a short one and see if you start to see any change from doing that.
 Try and push the engagement up on some of your videos by asking for likes and comments, an on other videos don’t mention likes and comments then see if there is a noticeable difference between how those videos perform.
 The best way to figure out what is working best is to play around and see what happens.